 - A few grinds of black pepper

-- a splash of homemade hard apple cider.
+- A splash of hard apple cider or mead

-Once it’s cooled off, label the jar and store it in your fridge.
-Give it a day or so for the flavors to meld and then enjoy it until it is all gone!
+Once it’s cooled off completely, label the jar with the contents and date and store it in your fridge.
+Give it a day or so for the flavors to meld and then enjoy it until it is all gone.

 Want to play around with recipes?
-Here’s a few sources I used to inspire the recipe above:
+Here are a few sources I used to inspire the recipe above: